Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

 Integration test a contract in Rust
 ===================================

-This guide will show you how to write *integration tests* in Rust for your smart contracts using the `Concordium smart contract testing library <https://docs.rs/concordium-smart-contract-testing/latest/concordium-smart-contract-testing>`_.
+This guide describes how to write *integration tests* in Rust for your smart contracts using the `Concordium smart contract testing library <https://docs.rs/concordium-smart-contract-testing/latest/concordium-smart-contract-testing>`_.
-The library allows you to test indiviual contracts in isolation, but, notably, also interactions between multiple contracts.
+The library allows you to test individual contracts in isolation, but, notably, also interactions between multiple contracts.
-When running the tests, they are executed using the same Wasm interpreter that the nodes use, and, as you shall see, it even uses the exact same wasm modules that you can deploy to the chain.
+When running the tests, they are executed using the same Wasm interpreter that the nodes use, and, as you shall see, it even uses the exact same Wasm modules that you can deploy to the chain.
 All smart contract features are supported, including upgrades, and it is also possible to see the energy usage of your contracts.
-This allows you to refactor and optimize your contracts for speed and efficiency with a greater confidence.
+This allows you to refactor and optimize your contracts for speed and efficiency with greater confidence.

 .. todo::